cmacmackin/markdown-include/README.md

 html = markdown.markdown(source, extensions=[markdown_include])
 ```

 Included files can inherit the heading depth of the location
 ``inheritHeadingDepth``, as well as receive a specific offset, ``headingOffset``

-For example, given these two files:
+For example, consider the  files
 ```markdown
 Source file
 # Heading Level 1 of main file